ToonyLoony/OpenVAS_Project/README.md

 <br />
 <br />

+Looking at the results we can see an array of high severity vulnerabilties.
+This is somewhat to be expected as the VM im scanning is win2k8 and no updates have been performed on it.
+There are so many attack vectors for an attacker to choose , ranging from RCE attacks, DOS , SSH & FTP brute froce, the list goes on..

+For the following section i will be exploiting one of the vulnerabilties listed on OpenVAS to ultimately demonstrate the consequences of not fixing vulnerabilties

 <h3>Exploitation Example</h3>

-Now for this section i will exploiting one of the vulnerability that were listed by OpenVAS.
-In this exmaple i will be exploiting 'ElasticSearch'
+Now the vulnerability i will be exploiting is the 'ElasticSearch EOL exploit | CVE-2014-3120'.
+I will be using a payload that exploits a remote command execution (RCE) vulnerability in ElasticSearch, exploitable by default on ElasticSearch prior to 1.2.0.
+The bug is found in the REST API, which does not require authentication, where the search function allows dynamic scripts execution

 <img src="https://i.imgur.com/fJYsMme.png" height="80%" width="80%" alt="NessusLab"/>
 <br />
 <br />